MehmetZorlu07/remote-mentoring/README.md

 A web platform for handling the remote mentoring/supervision, where academics propose projects and researchers (students) apply for them.

+## Features of the MVP

+### Users
+* Create an account by e-mail, username and password
+* Login and logout
+* Reset password
+...Prove ID to initiate a password reset request ...Submit a new password after clicking the link in the e-mail
+* Account management
+...Edit login credentials
+...Edit profile information
+...(Academic) View and edit their project proposals ...(Student) View their applied/accepted projects
+* (Academic) Propose a project
+* (Student) Apply for a project

+### Projects
+* Created by academics
+* Edited by academics
+...details can be changed
+...get deleted
+* Applied by students

 ## Mind Map for the MVP

 ![Mind Map](https://github.com/MehmetZorlu07/remote-mentoring/blob/master/wiki/images/mind-map.png)